+Born in a small town in Pennsylvania, T.J.
+Baer wrote her first novel-length work at the age of thirteen, a science fiction epic starring Commander T.J.
+Baer and her Immense Ego.
 After graduating from college and spending a dull handful of years working a computer job, she ran off to teach English in Japan and ended up living there for four years.
-She’s been teaching ever since, and now lives in Chicago with her cats, who are decent enough roommates but never chip in enough for rent.
+She’s been teaching ever since, and now lives in Virginia with her cats, who are decent enough roommates but never chip in enough for rent.

-Regarding the photos on the left: The last photo is, of course, the most recent one, as well as being the most glamorous.
+Regarding the photos on the left: The last photo is, of course, the most recent one, as well as the most glamorous.